The University of Wisconsin–Madison has been continuously accredited by the Higher Learning Commission (HLC) since 1913.

 Accreditation is the primary means of assuring accountability and improving the quality of higher education institutions.
 It is required to receive federal and state funding and is essential for private-sector financial support.
 Accreditation is a designation and a process.
 As a designation, it serves as public recognition that an institution has met accepted standards of quality.
 As a process, it demonstrates an ongoing commitment to self-study and external peer review.
 These assessments affirm that quality standards are being met and provide opportunities to enhance student outcomes.

 UW–Madison is on the HLC Open Pathway, a process that includes a number of components over a ten-year cycle.
-UW–Madison will prepare an evidence-based assurance argument that is the basis for reaffirmation of accreditation in the tenth year of the cycle, 2018-19.
-The reaffirmation process will culminate in a site visit by a team of HLC peer reviewers made up of faculty and staff from other universities with similar missions.
+UW–Madison prepared an evidence-based assurance argument that is the basis for reaffirmation of accreditation in the tenth year of the institutional cycle.
+The ten-year comprehensive review includes a site visit by a team of HLC peer reviewers made up of faculty and staff from other universities with similar missions.

 Criteria for Accreditation